Michelle Obama wore the coolest jeans and a dress as a top - ExBulletin

 The image carousel also included looks from a few other book tour stops.
 Obama’s outfits included a teal suit by Valentino and other posts show the former first lady of Balmain velvet stitching and one Victoria Beckham bow blouse.

 Share your light.
 I mean, what’s it like to have a light if you’re not using it to light others?” she said.
-“And it creates a sense of purpose and purpose. fulfilment, which we all need, which allows us to continue.”
+“And it creates a sense of purpose and purpose. accomplishment that we all need, that keeps us going.”

 |